THE PHOTOGRAPHERS

 Wendy has participated in several conservation expeditions with iLCP (Int’l League of Conservation Photographers) to produce comprehensive portraits of timely conservation issues and threats.
 One project explored the effects of the US/Mexico border wall on wildlife and the environment.
 Wendy’s aerials and in-depth documentation of ground-based issues in the Lower Rio Grande Valley of Texas and the Arizona border have drawn attention to critical issues otherwise overlooked.
 Another iLCP expedition in British Columbia’s Great Bear Rainforest helped block a proposed oil pipeline from the Alberta tar sands from being forced through this unique ecosystem.
 A third iLCP expedition was along the migration corridor amid gas fields in Wyoming’s Red Desert.

-Wendy is the creator and administrator of several well-established nature photography contests; Share the View International Nature Photography Contest, celebrating it’s 11th year October 1 to December 1, 2021, and the NANPA Showcase (North American Nature Photography Association.
+Wendy is the creator and administrator of several well-established nature photography contests including the Share the View International Nature Photography Contest, celebrating it’s 14th year October 15 to December 5, 2025.

-She is Photo Editor for the non-profit publisher, Cloud Ridge Naturalists, which specializes in conservation-based publications including the award-winning “Salish Sea” and “Pacific Flyway: From the Arctic to Tierra del Fuego”.
+She was Photo Editor for the non-profit publisher, Cloud Ridge Naturalists, which specializes in conservation-based publications including the award-winning “Salish Sea” and “Pacific Flyway: From the Arctic to Tierra del Fuego”.

 BOB ROZINSKI